Fengli: Medicinal claims

-The blend of this brain with chrysanthemum flowers extends one's life(by 500 years) after administering 10 jin (catties, Chinese pound).
-The longevity claim was made proably due to the reasoning that the long-lived immortals (xianren) were also considered to be capable of flight (like the fengli), according to the commentary by Minakata Kumagusu.
+The blend of this brain with chrysanthemum flowers extends one's life (by 500 years) after administering 10 jin (catties, Chinese pound) of the medicine.
+The longevity claim was made probably due to the reasoning that the long-lived immortals (xianren) were also considered to be capable of flight (like the fengli), according to the commentary by Minakata Kumagusu.

 The urine is also said to treat "massive wind" (大風, i.e., leprosy).
 Certain ailments were believed caused by wind, hence, the wind creature's urine was believed effective.

 Its urine is milk-like, and hard to obtain, but can be procured if the beast is raised in a farm.

 Jiqu

 The jiqu (狤𤟎/吉屈 (jí qū), Japanese: kikkutsu or kekkutsu) is a beast whose name is tentatively translated as "the one that bows to good fortune"[?].